-A proper inventory will also help you understand the item-by-item value of your surplus.
+A proper inventory will also help you understand the item-by-item value of your surplus if you’re looking to sell office furniture or recycle it.
 This is critical.
 Coming up with a comprehensive disposition is impossible without it.

 For instance, Aeron office chairs tend to retain their market value.
 How many do you have and in what condition?
 A miscount here could mean dollars lost.
 Similarly, filing cabinets can generate returns from their metal content.
-Knowing how many you have and of what size will ensure your local metal recycler gives you what you’re owed.
+If you’re looking to effectively recycle office furniture, knowing how many you have and of what size will ensure your local metal recycler gives you what you’re owed.

 Your inventory should also help identify which items are actually garbage.
 These are the broken chairs, desks or components that cannot be reused, refurbished or recycled.
 Although this is a very small percentage of the average office inventory, it’s important to identify them so they can be properly separated from reusable items before vendors factor them in.